sforsman/SessionLdapAuth/README.md

 SessionLdapAuth
 ===============

-This is just an internal module I did to be used for some of the company's projects requiring LDAP login support.
-It supports the following features:
+This is just an internal module I did to be used for some of the company projects requiring LDAP login.
+It has the following optional features:

 * Group mapper (example: "ADGroup1=pwgrp1,pwgrp2;ADGroup2=pwgrp3")
 * Saving user's email